syn990/SYN-OS/README.md

 The installer sets up the username, hostname, locale settings, hardware clock, and mirrorlist.

 #### Bootloader Configuration
-The installer leverages the bootctl tool to configure the bootloader as a single disk gpt SYN-ROOTOVERLAY/boot contains neccessary information.
+The installer leverages the bootctl tool to configure the bootloader as a single disk gpt `SYN-ROOTOVERLAY/boot/` contains neccessary information.
+Here you can see the files deposited into the installer.

 <p align="center">
   <img src="./Images/SYN-ROOTOVERLAY-boot.png" alt="SYN-OS Image">